SmartBear/testengine-cli/README.md

 The tool can handle most administration of the server as well as submitting test jobs.

 ## Usage
-All communication with the ReadyAPI TestEngine requires three things.
+All communication with the ReadyAPI TestEngine requires three settings.
 * URL to TestEngine
 * user name
 * password